PetraOleum/2016-Notes/Cellular Regulation.markdown

 In Wnt/JNK, Fz and Dvl activate small GTPases e.g. Rho and Ras which cause downstream activation of kinase such as JNK or Rho kinase.

+### Transcriptional activators

+_How protein phosphorylation regulates transcription_

+Transcription factors contain both DNA binding sites and activation sites for protein-protein interactions.
+There are both general ("basal") and specific transcription factors.
+Jun-fos dimers are specific.
+Transcription factors are reqiured for RNA pol II to initiate RNA synthesis; they bind in a specific order.
+The basal machinery phosphorylates RNA polymerase to get it to start; specific factors interact with the basal factors.

+The action of PKC, phorbol esters, RTKs, MAPK pathways all aim to alter gene transcription; this happens via phosphorylation of transcription factors or "related proteins."

+Conserved DNA binding motifs include:

+* Helix-turn-helix
+* Zinc finger
+* Leucine zipper
+    * dimers, hetero and homo
+    * Fos-Jun is not the same as Jun-Fos

+Fos, Jun, and ATF are parts of the AP-1 family; Fos and Jun dimerase; Jun makes a homodimer; Jun and ATF dimerise and ATF homodimerise.
+Fos, Jun, and ATF are all made up of subtypes, e.g. c-Fos.

+Stimulation of the MAP kinase pathways causes activation of ERK and JNK leading to the rapid synthesis of the AP-1 components c-jun and c-fos

+Which residues are phosphorylated is critical for controlling which targets AP-1 complexes will transcriptionally activate

 ## Glossary

 COMET